Using Trusts for Property Loans

 Lawyers rarely use Schedules in their legal documents, these days.
 They are considered old-fashioned and lazy drafting.

 Schedules in legal documents were popular before word processors.
-Up until the 1970s, the lawyer (a man in those days) goes to a printing shop.
+Until the 1970s, the lawyer (a man in those days) went to a printing shop.
 He prints out the substantive part of the legal document.
 A big stack of them.
-His secretary (a woman in those days) merely types in the main variables of the agreement – which is called the Schedule or Extract.
+His secretary (a woman in those days) merely types in the agreement’s main variables- the Schedule or Extract.
 E.g. Lender, Borrower, Amount Lent and Interest Rate.

 The schedules look terrible.
 No self-respecting lawyer is caught dead with them these days.
 A sure-fire way to find out that the legal document is being ‘resold’ by a non-law firm website is to see a “Schedule”.